Small Business Multiplier and valuing a business

 In this post, we will provide a comprehensive guide on how the business multiplier method works for small businesses, its advantages and disadvantages, and how retiring baby boomer owners in California can use it to determine the value of their businesses.

-Understanding the Business Multiplier for Small Business
+Understanding the Business Multiplier for Small Businesses

 The business multiplier method calculates the value of a small business by multiplying the average annual earnings of the business by a specific multiplier.